-Exposing the truths in trapping & promoting ethics, modern science & responsible stewardship for trapping reform.
+Utilizing the truths in trapping, the best available science, ethics, & responsible stewardship to achieve trapping reform.

 Tell us again where the science is in all this?

 Most of Montana, i.e central and eastern, districts 4-7, opened for the legal trapping of beaver on September 1.
 For 9 months, beaver can be trapped in unlimited numbers with the closure being May 31.